ChrLipp/waste_at_bmv/readme.md

       - entity: sensor.papiertonne_text
       - entity: sensor.restmuell_text

-Additionally I have three automations, one for each waste type to notify the family group on 19:00 that tomorrow is a waste schedule:
+Additionally I have three automations -  one automation for each waste type - to notify the family group on 19:00 that tomorrow is a waste pickup day:

     automation:
     - id: '1583509362749'